 As an example, Mr. Molina was excited to exercise his right as an American and vote in the 2020 election.
 There are now major questions about how many immigrants will not actually make it onto the voting rolls as a consequence of the delays.
 As Mr. Molina told the journalists, “I’m kind of nervous.”
 Until his citizenship—and that of thousands of others like him—is finalized, it will be difficult to truly relax.

 Immigration rights groups are warning that USCIS needs to take a proactive approach to deal with this issue.
 Major efforts are required to make sure that the naturalization process is able to get back on track as our country makes it through the COVID-19 outbreak.
 An ambitious, focused plan is needed to ensure that immigrants are able to access the citizenship rights that they earned.

 We Advocate for Immigrant Rights in Southern California

-At the Law Office of Joshua L. Goldstein, PC, our Los Angeles citizenship lawyer is a diligent, results-focused representative for clients.
+At the Goldstein Immigration Lawyers, our Los Angeles citizenship lawyer is a diligent, results-focused representative for clients.
 If you have any questions or concerns about the citizenship application process, call us now for a confidential consultation.
 We handle citizenship & naturalization matters throughout Southern California, including in Santa Ana, Anaheim, Irvine, Chula Vista, Stockton, and Long Beach.
 Call (213) 262-2000.